mongodb/docs/source/faq/replica-sets.rst

 However, if you want confirmation that a given write has arrived safely at the server, you must also run the :dbcommand:`getLastError` command after each write.
-If you enable your driver's :term:`write concern`, or "safe mode", then this will be done for you automatically.
-If you want to guarantee that a given write has been synced to the journal, you must pass the `{j: true}` option :dbcommand:`getLastError` (or specify it as part of the write concern).
+If you enable your driver's :term:`write concern`, or "safe mode", the driver will automatically send :dbcommand:`getLastError` this command.
+If you want to guarantee that a given write syncs to the journal, you must pass the ``{j: true}`` option :dbcommand:`getLastError` (or specify it as part of the write concern).

 How many arbiters do replica sets need?
 ---------------------------------------